nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 If the certificate to be imported is a TLS certificate of a data exchange party, it's recommended to use the party name of the other party as an alias for the certificate.
-Instead, if the certificate to be imported is a root certificate of a trusted certificate authority, the certificate alias can be chosen freely.
+Instead, if the certificate to be imported is a root certificate of a trusted certificate authority, then the name of the certificate authority is a good alternative to be used as an alias.

 The following command can be used to import a trusted TLS certificate to the TLS certificate truststore: